Wet nurse: Current situation elsewhere

 Wet nurses are still common in many developing countries, although the practice poses a risk of infections, such as HIV.
 In China, Indonesia, and the Philippines, a wet nurse may be employed in addition to a nanny as a mark of aristocracy, wealth, and high status.
 Following the 2008 Chinese milk scandal, in which contaminated infant formula poisoned thousands of babies, the salaries of wet nurses there increased dramatically.

 Notable wet nurses

-Royal wet nurses are more likely than most to reach the historical record.